Martha Scott: Early life

 Scott was born in Jamesport, Missouri.
 She was the daughter of Letha (née McKinley) and Walter Alva Scott.
 Walter was an engineer and garage owner.
 Her mother was a second cousin of U.S. President William McKinley.
 The Scott family remained in Jamesport until Martha was 13 years old.
 At that time, they moved to Kansas City, Missouri.
 Eventually, they relocated in Detroit, Michigan.
 Scott became interested in acting while in high school.
-She furthered this interest by attending the University of Michigan.
-Her accolades included a teaching certificate, as well as accomplishing a Bachelor of Arts degree in drama in 1934.
+She furthered this interest by attending the University of Michigan, where she earned a teaching certificate and a Bachelor of Arts degree in drama in 1934.